-&lt;sup>12 In Figure IA.1 of the Internet Appendix, we compute analogous return to following a quant strategy using the Net Anomaly measure of Jensen, Kelly and Pedersen, 2023 (as describes in Section 2.3).
-We find that the return patterns are qualitatively similar.
+13 The magnitude of the return predictability is large, particularly when benchmarked to studies that focus on a single anomaly.
+As an alternative benchmark, we compute analogous return to a quant strategy using the Net Anomaly measure of Jensen, Kelly and Pedersen, 2023 (as describes in Section 2.3).
+The returns using this measure, reported in Figure IA.1 of the Internet Appendix, are very similar in economic magnitude.

-Figure 1 also reports the factor-loadings from the value-weighted six-factor model.
-Consistent with the estimates in Table 2, we find that the long-short portfolios load heavily on value stocks, momentum stocks, stocks with high profitability, and larger stocks.
-A comparison of the 6-factor alpha (1.20%) and the CAPM alpha (1.95%) suggests that passive factor loadings contributed roughly 0.75% to monthly returns.
+alpha (1.20%) and the CAPM alpha (1.95%) suggests that passive factor loadings contributed roughly 0.75% to monthly returns.14

 Figure 2 reports the value-weighted monthly CAPM alpha for each year in the sample.
 We see that the estimates are positive in six of the seven years considered.
 We also note that the alphas are statistically significant in both the three-year pre-event window (2016-2018) and the three-year post-event window (2020-2022).
-The latter finding is particularly important since it suggests that investors could potentially benefit from Quant Ratings even after they were made publicly available on the Seeking Alpha platform.
+The latter finding suggests that investors could potentially benefit from Quant Ratings even after they were made publicly available on the Seeking Alpha platform.15

-4. Do Quant Ratings Influence SA Research?
+4. Quant Ratings and SA Report Recommendations